MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-connectors/data-connectors.md

 ### Azure Functions

-[Azure Functions](/azure/azure-functions/functions-overview) allow you to run serverless code in the cloud on a schedule or in response to an event.
+[Azure Functions](/azure/azure-functions/functions-overview) allows you to run serverless code in the cloud on a schedule or in response to an event.
 With input and output bindings for Azure Functions, you can integrate your database into your workflows to ingest data and run queries against your database.

 * **Functionality:** Ingestion, Export
 * **Ingestion type supported:** Batching